unahouExosite/docs/exositeready/gwe/product_overview.md

 # Product Overview

-This product overview takes a deeper look at Gateway Engine as a developer tool and application hosting platform.
+This product overview takes a deeper look at ExositeReady™ Gateway Engine (GWE) as a developer tool and application hosting platform.

 # Features

 Internet gateways often run some flavor of Linux and, as such, have a Python environment.
-Leveraging this fact, Gateway Engine is a framework written (mainly) in Python for developing and hosting Custom Gateway Applications—in any language—on Linux gateways.
+Leveraging this fact, GWE is a framework written (mainly) in Python for developing and hosting Custom Gateway Applications—in any language—on Linux gateways.
 IoT gateway softwares often perform the same functions, regardless of the use case, because the needs are so often the same.

-The features of Gateway Engine are included below and described in more detail in the following sections:
+The features of GWE are included below and described in more detail in the following sections:

 * Over the Air Updating (OTAU)